Energy in Romania: Oil

 Romania's oil production peaked in the 1970s.

 Romania's gas production peaked in the 1980s.

 Possessing substantial oil refining capacities, Romania is particularly interested in the Central Asia – Europe pipelines and seeks to strengthen its relations with some Persian Gulf states.
 Refining capacity was reduced by 2018, with just 5 refineries remaining and an overall refining capacity of approximately 13.7Mt per annum.
 Romania's refining capacity far exceeds domestic demand for refined petroleum products, allowing the country to export a wide range of oil products and petrochemicals—such as lubricants, bitumen, and fertilizers—throughout the region.

 Gas

-Romania has large natural gas reserves and produces most of the gas for the countries needs.
+Romania has large natural gas reserves and produces most of the gas for the country's needs.

 The national natural gas transmission system in Romania is owned by Transgaz a state-owned company.

 Interconnector pipelines connect Romania with Hungary, Bulgaria, Ukraine and onward connections to Turkey, Greece, North Macedonia, Azerbaijan and Austria.